Unexpected Dream Bell of Happiness

-Discovering another dream bell never entered your mind as you searched for a famous beach-side resort in Wakayama City, Japan.
-Letters penned an international visitor to Japan in the mid 20th Century mentioned the hotel.
+Discovering another dream bell never entered your mind as you searched for a bygone beach-side resort in Wakayama City, Japan.
+Letters penned an by international visitor to Japan in the mid 20th Century mentioned the hotel.
 Because of your research and writing project, you hope to locate the Manpa Resort or its remnants to learn about its history.

 The Dream Bell sits on top a naturally occurring stone mound on the shores of Wakaura Bay.

 Help from a Curator

 A curator at the Wakayama City Museum assists you in your Manpa hunt by correcting the wrongly-placed X on your map.
 The new X, he says, marks the spot.